ganeshnithyanandam/strParametrised-piggy-bank/README.md

-# TODO Update readme
-# Parametrised Piggy Bank
+# String parametrised Piggy Bank

 This repo houses a simple Plutus Contract that acts as a parametrised shared piggy bank.